cheomanigua/webdevdocs/content/git.md

 6. When prompted to type the password, leave it blank and press `Enter`
 7. From that point on, you will operate without adding any credential.

 # Bare Git repository

-Bare Git repositorys are great to keep all your *dotfiles* aka *config files* in a repository.
+Bare Git repositories are great to keep all your *dotfiles* aka *config files* in a repository.
 This way, if you reinstall the operating system again, you can clone the bare repository and have all the config files ready.

 ```
 git init --bare $HOME/.cfg